asensionacher/private-tf-platform/frontend/README.md

 - Optimizes images and assets
 - Code-splits by route

-### nginx Configuration
+### Production Serving

-The included `nginx.conf`:
+The frontend uses the `serve` package with `serve.json` configuration:
-- Serves static files from `/usr/share/nginx/html`
+- Serves static files from the `dist` directory
-- Proxies `/api/*` requests to backend
 - Handles client-side routing (SPA fallback)
-- Enables gzip compression
-- Sets proper caching headers
+- Lightweight Node.js-based server (no nginx required)
+- Listens on port 3000

+**Note**: The frontend serves only static files.
+All API requests go directly to the backend (port 9080) configured via CORS in the backend.

 ### Environment-specific Builds